hodges96/ECE4424Final/index.md

 The hybrid model introduced in this study used several layers of classification.
 First, the model applied a Basic Feature (BF) multi-classifier, assigning roles based on five common features: name, description, Twitter Follower-Friend ratio, profile image brightness, and tweet content.
 Next, an Advanced Feature (AF) multi-classifier further explored tweet content using the K-Top Words method.
 This method examines the most frequently used words across a collection of tweets.
 Finally, a Convolutional Neural Network (CNN) is applied to the user's profile picture.
 These classifications are used in conjunction with one another to produce a prediction of male, female, or brand-related role for each given user.

 Our work focused on the AF multi-classifier within TwiRole.
 In order to verify the results from the original paper, we conducted a series of experiments.
 First, we attempted to reproduce the paper's results using the same classifiers and the same data.
 Next, we collected our own dataset of tweets and applied the original paper's classifiers.
 Finally, we explored several other classifiers to see if we could produce better results than the classifiers chosen in the original paper.
-A more in-depth approach and our results are detailed below.
+A more in-depth description of our approach and our results are detailed below.

 ## Approach